YannKurzo/calculator/README.md

   * The program can now be used.

 ##### Compilation on Windows to be able to launch the program outside Cygwin
 - With the default configuration, the executable can only be used on Cygwin.
-To be able to use it as a normal program on Windows, somem options must be passed to the configure script.
+To be able to use it as a normal program on Windows, some options must be passed to the configure script.
 - We must use the mingw compiler.
 - We must link the libraries as static.
 - You can use the following commands: